 This subpart describes the steps a Tribe/Consortium must take to participate in Tribal self-governance and the selection process and eligibility criteria that the Secretary will use to decide whether a Tribe/Consortium may participate.
 Under the PROGRESS Act, a Tribe/Consortium is eligible to participate in self-governance if it submits documentation to OSG demonstrating: (1) successful completion of a planning phase; (2) a request to participate in self-governance by a Tribal resolution and/or final official action; and (3) financial stability and financial management capability through evidence of having no uncorrected significant and material audit exceptions in the required annual audit of its self-determination or selfgovernance agreements with any Federal agency for the three fiscal years preceding the date on which the Tribe/ Consortium requests participation.
-When a Tribe/Consortium submits documentation to participate in selfgovernance, this proposed rule requires the OSG within 45 days to: (1) select and notify the Tribe/Consortium to participate in self-governance; or (2) notify the Tribe/Consortium that the documentation submitted to participate in self-governance is incomplete.
+When a Tribe/Consortium submits documentation to participate in selfgovernance, this final rule requires the OSG within 45 days to: (1) select and notify the Tribe/Consortium to participate in self-governance; or (2) notify the Tribe/Consortium that the documentation submitted to participate in self-governance is incomplete.

 The OSG Director may select up to 50 eligible Tribes or Consortia for negotiation.
-If there are more Tribes selected to negotiate in any given year, this proposed rule provides that the first 50 Tribes/Consortia who apply, and are determined to be eligible, will have the option to participate.
+If there are more Tribes selected to negotiate in any given year, this final rule provides that the first 50 option to participate.

+Tribes/Consortia who apply, and are determined to be eligible, will have the

-This proposed rule also stipulates that a Tribe/Consortium may be selected to negotiate a funding agreement for non-Bureau of Indian Affairs (BIA) programs that are otherwise available to Tribes without first negotiating a funding agreement for BIA programs.
+This final rule also stipulates that a Tribe/Consortium may be selected to negotiate a funding agreement for non-BIA programs that are otherwise available to Tribes without first negotiating a funding agreement for BIA programs.
 However, to negotiate for a non-BIA program under 25 U.S.C.
 5363(c) for which the Tribe/Consortium has only a geographic, cultural, or historical connection, the ISDEAA requires that the Tribe/Consortium must first have a funding agreement with the BIA under 25 U.S.C.
 5363(b)(1) or any non-BIA bureau under 25 U.S.C.
 5363(b)(2).
-(The term "programs" as used in this proposed rule refers to complete or partial programs, services, functions, or activities (PSFAs)).
+The term "programs" as used in this final rule refers to complete or partial PSFAs.